 How it Compares

-Be sure to check out our: Best Lightweight Rain Jackets For 2021 for a complete overview of the best rain jackets on the market including the competition for the Outdoor Research Motive AscentShell Jacket.
+Be sure to check out our: Best Lightweight Rain Jackets of the Year for a complete overview of the best rain jackets on the market including the competition for the Outdoor Research Motive AscentShell Jacket.

 DESIGN: Hooded, lightweight rain jacket, fully featured with durable 3 layer fabric